-Exams (30% of your grade):
+Final Exam (20% of your grade):

-There will be two online timed (70 minute) exams for this course that will be objective-type multiple-choice exams.
-See syllabus and study guide for exact dates and times you may take these exams.
-You can choose to take an exam anytime during the exam period, but you may only take each exam one time.
-For example, if you take the midterm exam at 8 am on Monday, you won't have another opportunity to take it again.
+There will be a timed (70 minute) exam for this course that will be an objective-type multiple-choice exam.
+See the schedule on the last page of this syllabus and the study guide provided later in the course for the time period you will be able to take this exam.
+You can choose to take the exam anytime during the exam period, but you may only take the exam one time.
+For example, if you take the final exam at 8 am on Monday, you won't have another opportunity to take it again.